xeniyaV/Project/README.md

 `Ingress` Now the main part of this assignment is ingress where I have routed external traffic to services(Service is  accessible from outside).

-For testing that Kubernetes ingress controller is sending only requests for `/whoami` to the container use `curl` command with Ingress `EXTERNAL_IP` address
+To test that Kubernetes ingress controller is sending only requests for `/whoami` to the container use `curl` command with Ingress `EXTERNAL_IP` address

 ```
 curl http://<EXTERNAL_IP>/whoami